 In the last four years I’ve hitchhiked across more than 25 countries.
-I’ve camped in the Sahara Desert, visited the Louvre Museum in Paris and eaten out of dumpsters on the streets of Los Angeles.
-I live on an extremely low budget; on average about US$10 per day.
-Sometimes I have to bend the rules a bit to make it work.
-But that’s OK with me.
-Life’s too short to worry about following rules.
+I’ve camped in the Sahara Desert.
+I’ve visited the Louvre Museum in Paris.
+I ate out of dumpsters on the streets of Los Angeles.

 Watch the video trailer…

 What was it like for a sixteen year old girl hitchhiking across Canada with a rock band?